Cosmo/OpenSwiftUI/README.md

 ## Special thanks

 I'd like to give special thanks to [Helge Heß](https://github.com/helje5).
-He created [SwiftWebUI](https://github.com/SwiftWebUI/SwiftWebUI) and contibuted many suggestions to OpenSwiftUI and helped with insights of his findings.
+He created [SwiftWebUI](https://github.com/SwiftWebUI/SwiftWebUI), contibuted many suggestions to OpenSwiftUI and helped with insights of his findings.

 ---